MarcusWolschon/osmeditor4android/documentation/docs/help/en/Preferences.md

 The settings for Vespucci are split over two screens: standard and advanced preferences.
 The more commonly used settings should in general be in the first screen.

+## Data style

+The style that is used to render OpenStreetmap data.
+Additional style can be added by including corresponding files in the Vespucci directory.

 ## Custom layers

 Configure a custom imagery layer not included in the standard configuration.